Scale-invariant phase transition of disordered bosons in one dimension

-In order to directly compare with expectations from bosonization theory, in Fig.~\ref{fig:1}(c) we present the LL parameter as a function of $\alpha$ from two standard methods: the power-law decay $\mathcal{G} \sim \ell^{-\gamma}$ (green dots) and the relation $K=\pi \sqrt{\kappa Y_s}$ (red squares).
+Despite the non-linear dispersion relation demonstrated above, we attempt a comparison with expectations from LL theory by extracting an effective LL parameter $K$ as a function of $\alpha$ from two standard methods: the power-law decay $\mathcal{G} \sim \ell^{-\gamma}$ via the bosonization relation $\gamma=1/(2K)$ (green dots) and the relation $K=\pi \sqrt{\kappa Y_s}$ (red squares).
 Both $\kappa$ and $Y_s$ can be conveniently computed by quantum Monte Carlo through mean-square particle, $N$, and winding number, $\mathcal{W}$, fluctuations using the Pollock–Ceperley relation $Y_s = L\langle \mathcal{W}^2 \rangle/\beta$.
-Figure \ref{fig:1}(c) shows that the two methods produce similar estimates of $K$ for all $\alpha$, within the error bars.
+Figure \ref{fig:1}(c) shows that the two methods produce similar estimates of $K$ for all $\alpha$, within the error bars, which is surprising, given the non-linear dispersion relation demonstrated above.
 Moreover, $K$ decreases monotonically and continuously with $\alpha$ from a large value $K\gtrsim 5$ at $\alpha \sim 2.3$ to $K\approx 1$ at $\alpha=4$.
-This behavior is explained by the fact that power-law hopping in Hamiltonian \eqref{eq:hamiltonian} allows for large-scale particle exchanges for small enough $\alpha < 3$, mimicking the behavior of soft-core bosons, for which one can easily get $K\gg 1$.
-The $K=1$ value (dashed dotted line) corresponds to the short-range case of hard-core bosons with the nearest neighbor hopping, a limit that is here asymptotically approached at $\alpha> 3$.

-These results are overall consistent with expectations based on the spin-wave and bosonization theories \cite{GiamarchiBook, DefenuLongRange2023}: despite the unusual dispersion relations shown in panel (a) of Fig.~\ref{fig:1}, the liquid largely behaves as a regular LL with an effective Luttinger parameter $K$.
-In the following we analyse the situation at finite disorder strength and, in particular, explore the nature of the transition point.
+Within an approximate LL scenario, this behavior may be explained by the fact that power-law hopping in Hamiltonian \eqref{eq:hamiltonian} allows for large-scale particle exchanges for small enough $\alpha < 3$, mimicking the behavior of soft-core bosons, for which one can easily get $K\gg 1$.
+The $K=1$ value (dashed dotted line) corresponds to the short-range case of hard-core bosons with the nearest neighbor hopping, a limit that is here asymptotically approached at $\alpha> 3$ \cite{GiamarchiBook}.
+In the following we analyse the situation at finite disorder strength and, in particular, explore the nature of the transition point, which is expected to be of the BKT type for Luttinger liquids.
+However, we note that this may not be the case here: BKT transition and its asymptotically exact RG flow are rooted in logarithmic interactions between vortex excitations.
+The latter originates from the kinetic energy of the flow around vortexes $E \sim \int (n_s/m) dr/r$, where $m$ is the particle mass and $n_s$ the superfluid density.
+The single particle spectrum in our model is not parabolic and formally corresponds to a scale dependent ``mass'' $m(r)\sim r^{3-\alpha}$, implying that vortexes in the superfluid phase should be bound by a power-law, not logarithmic, potential.
+It may thus be expected that BKT physics no longer applies for $\alpha\lesssim 3$.